contentful/create-contentful-app/packages/contentful--react-apps-toolkit/README.md

 ### useAutoResizer

-`useAutoResizer` listens for DOM changes and updates the component's height when the size changes.
+`useAutoResizer` listens for DOM changes and updates the app's height when the size changes.

 Usage: